armingrudd/DS-with-KNIME/README.md

 ----------

-Session 3 Assignment: To complete this assignment you need to upload a Component which takes "adult" data set as input and produces a view as descriped in each task:
+Session 3 Assignment: To complete this assignment you need to upload a Component which takes "adult" data set as input and produces a view as descriped in assignment tasks:

 Task 1: Assigns colors to rows based on "marital-status".